TrentonBush/turbulence_spectra/README.md

 turbulence_spectra
 ==============================

-Wind Resource Assessment typically treats turbulence as constant over time.
+Wind Resource Assessments typically treat turbulence as constant over time.
 This analysis seeks to understand how valid that assumption is by examining variation of wind power spectra over time.
 I hypothesized that power spectra changed similarly to wind shear, with strong seasonal/diurnal variation.
 The data source is 20hz sonic anemometer data from the National Renewable Energy Lab (NREL) National Wind Technology Center (NWTC) mast M5, located near Denver, CO.

 Project Organization
 ------------